 The Trustees felt that the reasons above presented them with a clear rationale for using LifeSight, the Scottish Widows Master Trust and the Schlumberger UK Pension Scheme as the three comparison schemes within their value for members assessment.
 As a result, the Trustees selected the following comparison schemes:

+- LifeSight:

-- LifeSight (please note, though, that LifeSight did not provide specific charges based on the size and profile of the Scheme - as a result, the Trustees have used the highest LifeSight charges from the most recent Chair's Statement5, which are those paid by Group 0008); - Schlumberger UK Pension Scheme (please note that SUKPS members pay no fund management or administration charges); and - Scottish Widows Master Trust.
+- Schlumberger UK Pension Scheme (please note that SUKPS members pay no fund management or administration charges); and

+- Scottish Widows Master Trust.